Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 -

-Taleb (2007 to 2012): Taleb is one of the true centers of gravity in the modern part of this story.
-He takes the statistical critique of fat tails and turns it into a doctrine of survival.
+Taleb (2007 to 2012): Taleb is where the statistical critique of fat tails becomes a doctrine of survival.
 Ruin, fragility, convexity, and asymmetry stop being technical side notes and become the core portfolio problem.
 Mandelbrot tells you the tails are fatter than you think.
 Taleb tells you that once you accept that fact, the whole logic of risk-taking has to change.

 -

-Peters and Adamou (2011 to 2019): Peters and Adamou are the other true center of gravity in the modern part of the argument.
-They reopen the foundations of decision theory by showing that non-ergodic multiplicative processes must be evaluated along time paths, not across hypothetical ensembles.
-This reconnects Kelly to a deeper justification: it is not just a clever betting rule.
-It is the correct objective for a non-ergodic compounding process.
+Peters and Adamou (2011 to 2019): Peters and Adamou reopen the foundations of decision theory by showing that non-ergodic multiplicative processes must be evaluated along time paths, not across hypothetical ensembles.
+This reconnects Kelly to a deeper justification: more than a clever betting rule, it is the correct objective for a non-ergodic compounding process.

 -

-Spitznagel (2021): Spitznagel is the implementation layer, and one of the central modern figures in the article’s thesis.
+Spitznagel (2021): Spitznagel is the implementation layer.
 He takes the whole chain, logarithms, concavity, Kelly sizing, fat tails, fragility, and non-ergodicity, and turns it into a practical portfolio architecture built around convex protection and survival through crashes.
 He is the point where the mathematics ceases to be interpretation and becomes an actual portfolio design.

 #Conclusion: The Geometry of Survival

-The 250-year mistake in economics was maximizing the wrong average.
+The long confusion in economics was treating the ensemble average as if it were the investor’s lived path.
 The arithmetic mean looks at what happens across a population of investors in parallel.
 The geometric mean looks at what happens to you through time.
 For a single investor compounding over decades, only the time average matters.

 Tail hedging works because it respects this geometry.
 It accepts a small, certain reduction in arithmetic return (the put premium) in exchange for protection against the states that do the most damage to compound growth.
 In a local approximation, that looks like paying to reduce a quadratic variance penalty.
 In the fuller fat-tailed picture, it is better understood as paying to reduce exposure to ruinous left-tail paths.

 The logarithm was invented to help astronomers multiply.
-Four hundred years later, it reveals why you should buy insurance on your stock portfolio, and why, in a world of compounding returns, survival comes before growth.
+Four hundred years later, it reveals why crash insurance can be worth paying for, and why, when returns compound, survival comes before growth.

 #References